microsoft/VirtualClient/website/docs/workloads/stressapptest/stressapptest.md

 # StressAppTest
 Stressful Application Test (or stressapptest, its unix name) is a memory interface test.
 It tries to maximize randomized traffic to memory from processor and I/O, with the intent of creating a realistic high load situation in order to test the existing hardware devices in a computer.
-It has been used at Google for some time and now it is available under the apache 2.0 license.
+It is available under the apache 2.0 license.

 * [StressAppTest Official Documentation](https://github.com/stressapptest/stressapptest/blob/master/README.md)